genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_authentication.md

 The SP and the IDP communicate using the user's web browser, and do not need to be accessible to each other.

+## Message flow
-Once SAML is enabled, a user can click on an SSO button in the GUI.
+When SAML is enabled, a user can click on an SSO button in the GUI.
 This starts the SAML authentication flow:

 1. The user is directed to a Genesis endpoint, which generates the authentication (authn) request.